-Quick Canned Tuna Spaghetti, a fabulous dish that is ready in about 30 minutes.
+Quick Canned Tuna Spaghetti with fresh tomatoes, capers, anchovies and garlic, a fabulous dish that is ready under 20 minutes.
 It might be simple to make, but it's jam-packed with fantastic flavours.
-Highly nutritious and delicious, this is a great family-favourite pasta recipe.
+No need for a ready-made sauce, this highly nutritious and delicious dish is a great family-favourite pasta recipe.

 This awesome tuna spaghetti is inspired by Gennaro Contaldo's mouth-watering Simple Tuna Bucatini, one of Italy's finest pasta recipe.
 It's the perfect example that you can cook pasta in thousand of ways, and still never get bored of it.

 Canned tuna, apart from being affordable, it's also really tasty, and can totally transform a pretty simple dish into a spectacular one.
 Fresh fish can be pricey, no doubt about that.
 And if you need to feed a larger family, one meal can become quite expensive.

 So, how about keeping costs low without compromising on taste?
 Pasta, the humble pasta is always to the rescue when we run out of ideas what else to cook for dinner.
 Now, pair tuna with pasta, and you get a dish that even fussy eaters will eat up.